simonefacchiano/Llama-for-User-Support-Developing-a-Large-Language-Model-as-a-Ticketing-System-for-CINECA/README.md

 Thus, in the fine-tuning folder are the scripts for doing fine-tuning of Llama 3 on a dataset of multi-turn conversations.

 In the `RAG` folder are the files to run RAG.
-Ditto for the `quantization` folder.
+Same for the `quantization` folder.

 Finally, in the experiments folder are the codes to perform the experiments, the results of which are reported in the thesis.